HassanAbdullah221/Adding-or-Subtracting-Date/README.md

 # Adding-or-Subtracting-Datee
-You can but any two dates then adding or subtracting them easily using this code.
+You can write any two dates and then add or subtract them easily using this code.